ankrutik/notes/aws/solutions_arch_cert/notes.md

 Use aliases when referring to keys in your code.

-When you enable Automatic Rotation on your KMS Key, the backing key is rotated every 1 year.
+When you enable Automatic Rotation on your KMS Key, the **backing key** is rotated every 1 year.

 ## CloudHSM

 - Dedicated "Hardware Secure Modules" i.e. AWS will provision the hardware required for encryption.
 KMS is the software required for encryption.
 - Good option for SSE-C
 - CloudSHM Client needs to be used
-- FIPS 140-2 Level 3, physical security mechanisms
+- **FIPS 140-2 Level 3**, physical security mechanisms
 - manage your keys
 - single tenant, multi-AZ cluster dedicated to one customer
 - no access to AWS managed component